 The Critical Futures programme sees these issues as interrelated, and draws in scholars and activists in each area to mutually support interconnected strands of research.
 To that end it explores links between urbanisation and sustainability.
 For example, it supports research into the relation between the United States, as the world’s most resource consuming nation, and its status as the most urbanised.
 It considers the connections between public health and cities through the prism of the World Health Organisation’s definition of the ‘urban health threat’: a three-fold phenomenon of infectious diseases, noncommunicable diseases and violence/injury from, amongst other things, road traffic.

 It considers the links between housing and health through examples such as Mumbai, where the biggest health risk faced by the city pre-COVID was identified as overcrowded housing.
 In the same vein, it critiques urban growth, regeneration and global cities in the light of gentrification, social justice and agendas broadly categorised under the aegis of the ‘right to the city’.
+Finally, in focusing on cultural heritage as both tangible and intangible, it is interested in communities, conservation and the role of digital technologies in diverse definitions of heritage, overlapping as a result with themes explored more fully in our Mediated City work.
 Explicitly supporting researchers in each of its areas and, more explicitly still, facilitating the exchange of ideas between them, the Critical Futures programme examines present ‘critical’ issues, their historical origins and their future solutions.

-AMPS has worked with universities in over twenty countries on these interdisciplinary issues, organising symposia and conferences both online and on-site in Spain, Cyprus, Australia, the UK, the US and the Middle East.
+AMPS has worked with universities in over twenty countries on these interdisciplinary issues, organising symposia and conferences both online and on-site in the Czech Republic, Spain, Cyprus, Australia, the UK, the US and the Middle East.
 Examples include:

 To support these research areas AMPS has developed a series of Special Issues of its journal.
 It has also produced multiple conference proceedings, held screening and debate events, disseminated the films and presentations of its collaborators.
 It has also established several book series that have led to multiple edited volumes and monographs.
 Examples include: